ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 Reactive Streams is a [specification](https://www.reactive-streams.org/) to provide a standard for asynchronous stream processing with non-blocking backpressure for various runtime environments (JVM, .NET, and JavaScript) and network protocols.
 The Reactive Streams specification was created by engineers from Kaazing, Lightbend, Netflix, Pivotal, Red Hat, Twitter, and others.

-The specification describes the concept of a _reactive stream_ that has the following features:
+The specification describes the concept of _reactive streams_ that have the following features:

 * reactive streams can be _unicast_ and _multicast_: a publisher can send events to one or many consumers
 * reactive streams are potentially _unbounded_: they can handle zero, one, many, or an infinite number of events.
-* reactive streams are _sequential_: a consumer processes events in the same order that a producer sends them.
+* reactive streams are _sequential_: a consumer processes events in the same order in which a producer sends them.
-* reactive streams can be _synchronous_ or _asynchronous_: they can use computing resources (CPU cores) for parallel processing in separate stream stages.
+* reactive streams can be _synchronous_ or _asynchronous_: they can use computing resources for parallel processing in separate stream stages.
-* reactive streams are _non-blocking_: they do not waste computing resources if the performance of a producer and a consumer is different.
+* reactive streams are _non-blocking_: they do not waste computing resources if the performance of a producer and a consumer are different.
 * reactive streams use _mandatory backpressure_: a consumer can request events from a producer according to their processing rate.
 * reactive streams use _bounded buffers_: they can be implemented without unbounded buffers, avoiding memory out-of-memory errors.

 The Reactive Streams [specification for the JVM](https://github.com/reactive-streams/reactive-streams-jvm) (the latest version 1.0.4 was released on May 26th, 2022) contains the textual specification and the Java API, which contains four interfaces that must be implemented according to this specification.
 It also includes the Technology Compatibility Kit (TCK), a standard test suite for conformance testing of implementations.

-Importantly, the Reactive Streams specification was created after several mature but incompatible implementations of Reactive Streams already existed.
+It is important to note that the Reactive Streams specification was created after several mature but incompatible implementations of Reactive Streams already existed.
 Therefore, the specification is currently limited and contains only low-level APIs.
 Application developers should use this specification to provide _interoperability_ between existing implementations.
 To have high-level functional APIs (transform, filter, combine, etc.), application developers should use implementations of this specification (Lightbend Akka Streams, Pivotal Project Reactor, Netflix RxJava, etc.) through their native APIs.

 ## The Reactive Streams API